 - Difficulty catching your breath after moderate physical exertion

-- Erectile dysfunction – studies found that even minor erection difficulties could be indicators for heart disease.
+- Erectile dysfunction – studies found that even minor erection difficulties could be indicators of heart disease.
 Erection difficulties are mainly caused by blockages in the small arteries that supply the penis.
 This is a good indicator of what is happening in other larger arteries in the body, including those that supply the heart.

 - A sense of discomfort and/or pain in your chest